7 SECRETS To Improve Your Eating Habits

 Muscle mass needs more energy to function than fat.
 Basically, the more muscle mass you have, the more calories you’ll burn.
 If you continue to starve yourself, your body will feed on your muscle tissue and make it even harder for you to lose weight.

 Obviously, if you starve yourself long enough, you’ll have no choice but to lose weight.
 But the weight loss won’t be healthy, and it will show in your appearance.
-You’ll become emaciated and your body will start to look like an old bag of bones.

 3. Chronic starvation dieters end up with damaged health.
 If you are eating 900 calories a day, that is not enough food to even support your basal metabolic rate.